17

 – ColleenV

-Feb 11, 2016 at 20:44
+Commented Feb 11, 2016 at 20:44

 • @ColleenV: You're quite right, of course.
 But although my "hurt" example perhaps wasn't ideal (there are several good answers there, and they certainly don't limit themselves to saying Yes, it's grammatical) I just thought Damien's point here didn't deserve to have a net zero points (2 up, 2 down).
 He sets out much the same position as J.R. (who has no downvotes), with what I think is a quite engaging illustration.
-Feb 11, 2016 at 21:53
+Commented Feb 11, 2016 at 21:53

 • @FumbleFingers I agree it's a good quality point, but I disagree with it (and since this is meta that means I down-vote it even though it's good quality).
 We're not giving directions to get some place, we're teaching.
 And teaching involves both discussing what is correct and what is wrong to be most effective in my opinion.
 There is no "need" to say she sells seashells by the sea shore, but it can be a useful exercise even though it's easier to say "She owns an oceanfront store where you can buy shells."